 - a.
-78 inch triangular flexible orange plastic marker with five separate access terminals, isolation lever, and set screw to hold terminal concealment cap on. - b.
-Orange in color with a black cap. - c.
-Place Engineer approved custom warning decals on all sides. - d.
-Use bare stranded No. 6 AWG copper wire between terminal board and the ground rod. - e.
+Triangular post station with anchor flaps on each side for securing the post into the ground. - b.
+Orange in color with a removable black cap. - c.
+Test station shall be 78 inch made of polyester resin with reinforcing fibers, be UV stable, and remain flexible from -40°F to +140°F. - d.
+The station shall include five internal stainless steel terminals on an eleven-hole terminal board, an isolation lever, and a set screw to hold terminal concealment cap on. - e.
+Provide and place Engineer approved custom warning decals on all sides. - f.
+Use bare stranded No. 6 AWG copper wire between terminal board and the ground rod. - g.
 An Isolation Ground Switch is an alternative when above ground test stations cannot be used.
 Supply isolation ground switches to mount on the interior of handholes.
 This alternative shall only be used at locations specified in the contract documents.